 Things to do with kids in rural Japan

 There is more to Japan than the big cities and kids will love exploring Japan's great outdoors.

 Hike around Hakone National Park (and take a mock-pirate ship cruise across Lake Ashi) for epic views of Mount Fuji, take a cable car up to see the monks and monasteries of Mount Koya, try ocean kayaking from Miyajima Island or take a cycle tour around the picturesque villages of the Japanese Alps.

 Animal lovers will love feeding the tame deer of Nara right out of their hands or observing the cheeky monkeys that rule Mount Misen, on Miyajima Island.

 Each season brings something different to Japan’s dramatic and diverse countryside.
-Summers are hot and humid (best to head down to the beaches or lakes during this time), spring and autumn’s mild temperatures also provide colourful cherry blossoms and falling leaves, while winter layers the landscapes in snow and mountain towns transform into skiing resorts.
+Summers are hot and humid (it's best to head down to the beaches or lakes during this time), spring and autumn’s mild temperatures also provide colourful cherry blossoms and falling leaves, whilst winter layers the landscapes in snow and mountain towns transform into skiing resorts.

 Venturing out of the cities to off the beaten path Japan is a great way for your family to experience a more local and authentic side to the country, which is only heightened by a stay in a traditional Japanese ryokan guesthouse.

 Make like the Japanese do by taking a dip in a ryokan’s hot spring onsen baths (mineral-rich thermal waters created by Japan’s volcanoes), before dressing in yukata robes and tucking into a kaiseki banquet dinner in your room.
 Later, your futon will be rolled out and you’ll sleep there on the floor.